wilsonzlin/minify-html/README.md

 ### Tags

 Tag names are case sensitive.
+For example, this means that `P` won't be recognised as a content element

 ### Entities